Posted on July 26 2017

 Here’s a Video Demo of the process, for those who are more visual like me:

-As you may have already realized, wrapping your wrist with a conventional bandage is not as exactly a hassle-free.
+As you may have already realized, learning how to wrap a sprained wrist with a conventional bandage is not exactly hassle-free.

 1) For starters, you will need somebody to help you out.
 This can be a problem if you live alone or if nobody is at home at that particular time.
 If you sprain your wrist and don’t have access to anything else, you should definitely wrap it up with a bandage as per the aforementioned 5 step method.